 Overall tension in the body (perhaps a result of stress or other issues in the body) can contribute to a migraine.
 Having a good overall body massage can work to relieve this tension and put more energy into muscles that are strained.
 St. John’s Wort oil* is a great oil to help relieve nerve tension.
 You can also massage with Dr. Christopher’s Cayenne Heat Ointment on areas of the body to relieve tension and soreness. (*You can use the coupon code amberbodilyhealth at checkout for a discount.)

 Research and science are now documenting the many health benefits of being outside, including reducing inflammation and regulating the nervous system, which contribute to headaches and migraines.
 Studies show that exercising while outside makes the effects of nature even more powerful.
 Regular exercise prevents toxins from building up in your body and causing headaches.
-Being outside and vigorously moving your body can help prevent and clear up headaches.
+Being outside and moving your body (either gently or vigorously) can help prevent and clear up headaches.

 Relief Is Around the Corner

 Migraines and headaches can be such debilitating conditions, and you might feel that your life is ruled by your migraines.
 You might find yourself planning around your migraines or refraining from doing certain activities you enjoy to avoid a trigger.
 My hope is that these remedies, along with generally cleaning out the body and nourishing it well, give you relief and allow you to step into the joy in your life!

 P.S.
 If you want to see my best tips for migraine relief – plus 50 other effective natural remedies – make sure you’re subscribed here to get the latest news on my upcoming online course: The Natural Medicine Cabinet: Your Guide To Powerful Remedies for Common Ailments.